DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 * Simple 1-Page Rules + Tutorial Adventure
 * Play through adventures as quickly as you can read them.
-* Fully featured Web App (with a cool retro vibe).
-* Online Scoreboards to compete with friends.
 * Monthly Challenges for fun & prizes!
 * Doubles as a GM prep tool to learn adventures.
 * [Join the Discord Server](https://discord.gg/JUWu4gDutf) to talk strategy or ask questions.